TonyPhipps/SIEM/Tactics/Process-Execution.md

 - Suspicious commandline parameters of commonly installed apps
   - chrome.exe with commandline containing "headless" or "remote-debugging"

 ## Blacklist Alert
 - Executables masquerading as c:\windows system files running from bad paths (blacklist of processes expected in c:\windows\)
 - Executables masquerading as c:\windows\sysem32 system files running from bad paths (blacklist of processes expected in c:\windows\system32\)
+- Executables running from any folder with TEMP in the path

 - Administrator account running "daily use" applications (blacklist of admin names)
   -  chrome.exe